-Before the modern semiconductor era, an early diode application was as a radio frequency detector, which recovered audio from a radio signal.
+Before the modern semiconductor era, an early diode application was a radio frequency detector, which recovered audio from a radio signal.
 The “semiconductor” was a polycrystalline piece of the mineral galena, lead sulfide, PbS.
 A pointed metallic wire known as a cat whisker was brought in contact with a spot on a crystal within the polycrystalline mineral.
 (Figure below) The operator labored to find a “sensitive” spot on the galena by moving the cat whisker about.
 Presumably, there were P and N-type spots randomly distributed throughout the crystal due to the variability of uncontrolled impurities.
 Less often the mineral iron pyrites, fools gold, was used, as was the mineral carborundum, silicon carbide, SiC, another detector, part of a Presumably there were P and N-type spots randomly distributed throughout the crystal due to the variability of uncontrolled impurities.
 Less often the mineral iron pyrites, fools gold, was used, as was the mineral carborundum, silicon carbide, SiC, another detector, part of a foxhole radio, consisted of a sharpened pencil lead bound to a bent safety pin, touching a rusty blue-blade disposable razor blade.
 These all required searching for a sensitive spot, easily lost because of vibration.

-Silicon point contact diodes made an important contribution to radar in World War II, detecting giga-hertz radio frequency echo signals in the radar receiver.
-The concept to be made clear is that the point contact diode preceded the junction diode and modern semiconductors by several decades.
-Even to this day, the point contact diode is a practical means of microwave frequency detection because of its low capacitance.
+Silicon point contact diodes made an important contribution to radar in World War II, detecting giga-hertz radiofrequency echo signals in the radar receiver.
+The concept to be made clear is that the point-contact diode preceded the junction diode and modern semiconductors by several decades.
+Even to this day, the point-contact diode is a practical means of microwave frequency detection because of its low capacitance.
 Germanium point contact diodes were once more readily available than they are today, being preferred for the lower 0.2 V forward voltage in some applications like self-powered crystal radios.
-Point contact diodes, though sensitive to a wide bandwidth, have a low current capability compared with junction diodes.
+Point contact diodes, though sensitive to wide bandwidth, have a low current capability compared with junction diodes.